CTSATLAS/atlas-api/README.md

-# README
+# atlas-api

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+An api layer for ATLAS.
+This will sit on the server with ATLAS and interface with the production database.
+It's a little :shit:, but it'll work until we can build ATLAS 4 with built in API endpoints.

+## Requirements

-* Ruby version
+* Ruby 2.2.0+

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5

-* Database initialization
+* MySQL
+* An exisiting ATLAS installation

+## Setup

+* Clone the repository
-* How to run the test suite
+* Copy `config/database.default.yml` to `config/database.yml'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Configure `config/database.yml` to point to your ATLAS database

+## Running Specs

+After cloning the repository ensure all specs are passing.

+`cd <project_directory> && rake`

+## Contributing

+* Before writing any new code, make sure all specs are green.
+* Create a feature branch
+* Open a pull request (yes, this early.)
+* Test drive your feature!
+Red, green, refactor!

+When it's ready to be merged, ping 2-3 reviewers.
+If the feature is ready it will be merged into a release branch and deployed.